richardgaywood/paydata.org/content/houserules/riggers/vehicle_combat.md

 * **Vehicle or drone on autopilot**: The vehicle or drone defends with pilot + maneuvering autosoft.
 If it has no autosoft, with twice its pilot.
 The vehicle can full defense; if it does, it applies its pilot to the roll.
 * **Driving vehicle in the meat** (physical or AR controls): You make defense tests for the vehicle using your Reaction + Intuition, as normal.
 You can’t block or parry.
 You can’t full defense for the vehicle, but you can evasive drive, which applies your intuition to the defense test.
 Combat sense applies.
 * **Piloting in VR (no control rig)**: You make defense tests for the vehicle using your Intuition + Intuition.
 You can’t block or parry  You can’t full defense for the vehicle, but you can evasive drive, which applies your Intuition to the defense test.
 Combat Sense does not apply.
 Hotsim does not apply a bonus.
-* **Jumped in (VR, Control Rig)**:  You make defense tests for the vehicle using your Intuition + Intuition.
+* **Jumped in (VR, control rig)**:  You make defense tests for the vehicle using your Intuition + Intuition.
 You can block or parry if the drone or vehicle has arms, or arm-equivalents (GM discretion); if you do, the vehicle’s handling is your limit.
 You can full defense, and if you do, the full defense “follows” you if you switch what vehicle you’re jumped into; it applies your Intuition to the defense test.
 Your control rig’s rating is not applied to the defense test.
 The Control Rig Booster or Control Rig Optimization bonuses do apply.
 Combat Sense does not apply.

 ### Controlling vehicles